Neuro-Oncology

 • With the proper training, ophthalmic ultrasound can extend the physical examination to evaluate for optic disc elevation or extraocular muscle swelling. |

 Ophthalmic ultrasound provides quick, noninvasive, and cost-effective evaluations of the eye and the orbit.
-It allows clinicians to view structures not visible with routine ophthalmic equipment and below the resolution of neuroimaging techniques.
-It provides diagnostic information in various ophthalmic conditions, such as papilledema or pseudopapilledema, thyroid eye disease, and scleritis as well as retinal detachment or presence and type of an ocular malignancy or foreign body.
+Use of ultrasound for evaluation of the nerve has been supplanted by OCT.
+Ultrasound is generally useful for bedside or clinical examinations of the orbit.
+It provides diagnostic information in various ophthalmic conditions, such as thyroid eye disease and scleritis, as well as retinal detachment or presence and type of an ocular malignancy or foreign body.

 Optic disc drusen.
-B-scan ultrasound can be utilized to evaluate for optic disc drusen or buried optic nerve drusen, which are visible as punctate hyper-reflective regions in the optic nerve head.
-However, it is not likely to be as sensitive as enhanced depth imaging and relies more on the operator (06).
+B-scan ultrasound can be evaluated for optic disc drusen, which are visible as punctate hyper-reflective regions in the optic nerve head.
+However, it is not likely to be as sensitive as enhanced depth imaging OCT.
+The results are dependent on operator skill (06).

 Thyroid eye disease.
 Ultrasound can measure extraocular muscle reflectivity and thickness.
 Color Doppler can assess blood flow before and after thyroid ophthalmopathy treatment to measure response.